fatemeshahrokhshahi/llm-reasoning/README.md

 ### Abstract

 This repository contains the experimental implementation and comprehensive analysis for evaluating the Chain of Logic prompting method on conditional and modal reasoning tasks.
-We extend the experimental framework originally established by Holliday et al. (2024) by implementing and systematically evaluating the Chain of Logic prompting method introduced by Servantez et al. (2024) across 16 logical inference patterns from the conditional and modal reasoning benchmark.
+After conducting extensive research on rule-based reasoning approaches and identifying limitations in existing methods, we discovered the Chain of Logic methodology introduced by Servantez et al. (2024) for legal reasoning.
+Since no implementation was available, we developed a complete implementation from scratch based on their paper description and extended it to conditional and modal reasoning tasks.
+We then systematically evaluated this implementation using the experimental framework originally established by Holliday et al. (2024) across 16 logical inference patterns from the conditional and modal reasoning benchmark.

 ### Key Findings